mygazthehealer/chocos-vanilla-tweaks/MODDING.md

 - Stonecutting can consume more than 1 Item
 - Cauldrons have 4 levels of volume (4 Bottles = 1 Bucket/Block)
 - Fire Resistance allows visibility under lava
+- Vines can be placed like Glow Lichen

 ## (Ideas)
 - Terracotta Bricks